Exploring Fascinating Features of Python

 Slicing (::)

-In Python,:: is used for slicing lists and other sequences.
+In Python,:: is used to slice lists and other sequences.
 It allows you to specify a step value in addition to the start and stop indices.
 Here’s the general syntax:

 sequence[start:stop:step]